isomerpages/nlb-eyeonasia/_other-asian-countries/1-overview-of-central-asia.md

 ---
-layout: leftnav-page-content
-title: Central Asia
+title: 'Central Asia'
 permalink: /other-asian-countries/central-asia/
-breadcrumb: Central Asia
+breadcrumb: 'Central Asia'
-collection_name: other-central-asia
 image: /images/central-asia/central-asia-banner.jpg

 ---

 <img src="/images/central-asia/central-asia-banner.jpg" alt="central asia banner" style="width:800px;" />

 Central Asia consists of the countries of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
 With its important geostrategic location between Asia, Europe and the Middle East, Central Asia is receiving attention as an emerging market with high potential for growth and opportunities.